Emirati cuisine: Origins

 Cultivation of date palms in the area can be traced back to the mid-third millennium BC (commonly referred to as the Umm al-Nar period in the United Arab Emirates) from which many date seeds have been found in Umm al-Nar sites.
 The presence of grinding stones and fired clay ovens in archaeological sites indicate that grain processing was also performed.
-Studies of human dental remains dating back to the third millennium shows a high level of attrition which is believed to result from the mastication of dry bread.
+Studies of human dental remains dating back to the third millennium show a high level of attrition which is believed to result from the mastication of dry bread.